ordina-jworks/ordina-jworks.github.io/_posts/2018-05-11-lagom-1-4-and-kubernetes-orchestration.md

 The generated JSON and YAML files could be put under version control after which they can be submitted to a CI/CD integrated central repository.

 The suite consists of three different tools:
-- [sbt-reactive-app](https://github.com/lightbend/sbt-reactive-app){:target="_blank" rel="noopener noreferrer"}, an sbt plugin that inspects your projects and bulds annotated Docker images.
+- [sbt-reactive-app](https://github.com/lightbend/sbt-reactive-app){:target="_blank" rel="noopener noreferrer"}, an sbt plugin that inspects your projects and builds annotated Docker images.
 The [Maven equivalent plugin](https://github.com/lightbend/reactive-app-maven-plugin){:target="_blank" rel="noopener noreferrer"} is still being worked on and is nearing its first release version.
 - [reactive-cli](https://github.com/lightbend/reactive-cli){:target="_blank" rel="noopener noreferrer"}, a command-line tool with which you generate the Kubernetes and DC/OS resource and configuration files.
 You need to install this on the device or environment from which you will deploy to Kubernetes.